Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

-When $\Delta g(k) > \Delta g(k-1)$, we identify the unique $k$-PSNE (if it exists) and computing the corresponding social welfare is direct.
-When $\Delta g(k) \leq \Delta g(k-1)$, let $\I{\times}(k):=\V \setminus \I{-}(k)$, i.e., the players that either always invest or are indifferent between investing and not investing.
-In addition, Proposition~\ref{P:psne} implies that $\SetCard{\I{\times}(k)} \ge k$.
-From Eq.~\eqref{eq:sw-k}, the social welfare is maximized when the $k$ investing players are those with the smallest \Cost{i}, which can be identified by a simple sorting of $\I{\times}(k)$ with respect to \Cost{i}.
-In summary, an algorithm to compute socially optimal PSNE is as follows: we iteratively compute the social welfare of each $k$-PSNE (if it exists) from $k=1$ to $k=n-1$.
-In addition, we compute the social welfare for the two trivial PSNEs.
-Finally, the social optimal PSNE is readily obtained by comparison.
-It is clearly that the above algorithm runs in polynomial time. \end{proof}
+\item Case 2: When $\Delta g(k) \leq \Delta g(k-1)$, let $\I{\times}(k):=\V \setminus \I{-}(k)$, i.e., the players that either always invest or are indifferent between investing and not investing.
+The $k$-PSNE exists if and only if $\SetCard{\I{\times}(k)} \ge k$.
+When the $k$-PSNE exists, the social welfare is maximized if we choose the $k$ investing players as those with the smallest \Cost{i}, which can be identified by a simple sorting of $\I{\times}(k)$ with respect to \Cost{i}. \end{itemize} In summary, an algorithm to compute a socially optimal PSNE is as follows: we compute the social welfare of each $k$-PSNE (if it exists) from $k=1$ to $k=n-1$.
+Then,if the game has any trivial PSNE, we compute the corresponding social welfare.
+The socially optimal PSNE is obtained by comparing the above PSNEs with respect to their SW. \end{proof}